 The situation only gets more complicated if you’ve got a family.
 Bringing your children will require you to figure out your options for the kids’ schools and doctors (and you’d better hope you don’t have a picky eater who doesn’t like the local fare!).
 Should your family includes pets that you want to bring with you, be sure to check into quarantine laws early because they can be onerous, especially in island countries.

-Only you can decide whether living in another country is going to be worth whatever hurdles that country puts up in your path, but if you are presented with hurdles and you still keep going then your chances of success are infinitely greater than if you’d just given up at the first sign of a bump in the road.
-A former expat in Italy I know once said to me that “obstacles are just there to keep out the people who don’t want it enough.”
-And every time something about the process of becoming an expat in Italy seems more troublesome than it really should be, I just go back to that quote and it’s full steam ahead.
+As a former expat I know once said to me, “Obstacles are just there to keep out the people who don’t want it enough.”
+And every time something about the process of becoming an expat in Italy seems more troublesome than it should be, I just go back to that quote and it’s full steam ahead.

-Perhaps the best thing to happen to the expat community worldwide, at least in my opinion, is the internet.
-It’s not only given expats a way to communicate with each other and share resources, it’s given them a way to communicate more easily with friends and family back home.
-Making the world smaller like that goes a long way to keeping important emotional ties from going cold.
 Still, some of the resources I’m listing here are good, old–fashioned books!
-I can’t help it, I’m one of those people who likes actual books now and then… So, here are a few of the resources I think are particularly useful for anyone contemplating a move to a foreign country.
+I can’t help it, I’m one of those people who likes books printed on paper now and then.
+They’re great on the go, no charger or internet required.
+So, here are a few of the resources I think are particularly useful for anyone contemplating a move to a foreign country.

-- Online Forums – You’ll need to do an online search for the words “expats in” and whatever country you’re trying to live in; there are sure to be at least a couple websites and online communities for most of the popular countries.
-Italy has several such sites, including The Informer and Expats in Italy.
+- Online Forums – You’ll need to do an online search for the words “expats in” plus the country you plan to live in; there are sure to be at least a couple websites and online communities for most of the popular countries.
+Italy has several such sites, like Expats in Italy.